Observation after surgery

 - We recommend that you first try acetaminophen and ibuprofen before trying any narcotics.
 Of note, some narcotics such as Norco and Hycet contain acetaminophen and thus should not be given within 4 hours after giving acetaminophen.
-You may leave the lidocaine patch on at all times as default until your child's pain improves.

 - Please only take sponge baths for 2 days after surgery and then they can take full baths.